sbn-psi/ldd_utilities/LddPreflight/README.md

 This is a supplemental checker that finds LDD problems not currently caught by validate or LDDTool.

 The following checks are currently enforced (approximately).
-Some are enforced better than others, but each one should be reasonable accurate:
+Some are enforced better than others, but each one should be reasonably accurate:

 * Standards Reference
   * 6E.3.1 Enumerated Attribute Values